 Minister for Music

 Helen is Westminster’s principal organist and choir director for the Sanctuary Choir, Kirk Singers, and Chapel Singers.
-She additionally oversees Westminster’s music program, which includes three children’s choirs and instrumental ensembles.
+She additionally oversees Westminster’s entire music program, which also includes three children’s choirs and instrumental ensembles.

 Helen joined Westminster in 2006.
 Prior to Westminster, she held church music positions in Missouri, Kansas, Washington, and Germany.